kaneplusplus/basket/cran-comments.md

 * This is a new release.
 * This release fixes bugs and restructures code so that it is more readable.
+* This release runs a subset of tests on CRAN in order to run more quickly.